GTM — ZoomInfo Technologies Inc.

 - Free Cash Flow Guidance: Projected unlevered free cash flow between $435 million and $465 million for 2026.

-- Net Revenue Retention: Stagnated at 90%, with downmarket performance declining by 10% for two consecutive quarters, which may impact overall growth.
+- Net Revenue Retention (NRR): Held steady at 90%, with downmarket performance declining by 10% for two consecutive quarters, which may impact overall growth.

-- Gross Margin Pressure: Anticipated slight pressure on gross margins due to new product rollouts, although upmarket growth is expected to mitigate this.
+- Gross Margin Pressure: Anticipated pressure on gross margins due to new product rollouts, despite the positive outlook for upmarket growth.

-- Market Conditions: CEO Henry Schuck noted that while there is peak negativity in the software sector, customer demand for growth remains strong.
+- Market Health: CEO Henry Schuck noted that despite negativity in the software sector, customer focus on growth remains strong, with a demand for innovative strategies.